 GeneCards Summary for APOA4 Gene

 APOA4 (Apolipoprotein A4) is a Protein Coding gene.
 Diseases associated with APOA4 include Carotenemia and Familial Hypercholesterolemia.
-Among its related pathways are Lipoprotein metabolism and Signaling by GPCR.
+Among its related pathways are Statin Pathway and Metabolism of water-soluble vitamins and cofactors.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and copper ion binding.
 An important paralog of this gene is APOA5.